- God is a God of love. (I John 4:16)

 Some may object, saying that God could provide us truth without sending us into this world of hardship and pain.
 He could have made us robots, with a programmed immutable goodness.
 And there would have been no fall, no sin, no death.
 But then we would be like those who know the answer, but who do not know the question.
 Truth, without the understanding borne of experience, has no root.
-That is why God gave us free will with all its opportunities and dangers.
-(See the vignette
+That is why God gave us the freedom to make our choices with all its opportunities and dangers.
+(See the vignette Butterfly's Wings.)

 David said, "As far as the east is from the west, so far hath he removed our transgressions from us."
 (Psalms 103:12) And as the Apostle Paul declared, "There is therefore now no condemnation to them which are in Christ Jesus..."
 (Romans 8:1).
 We are forgiven in Christ, but we must still come to terms with our life's deeds that we might truly grow as spiritual beings.
 During the Judgment, we will stand in the presence of the Lord Jesus Who loves us, and through His grace, we will learn the meaning of our life experiences; why things happened as they did.
 And we will truly come to understand.

 But what of those who refuse God's grace?
 The Apostle Paul said this, "Tribulation and anguish, upon every soul of man that doeth evil..."
 (Romans 2:9)